 The Goddess clothing page provides information on how to dress like a Goddess.
 It includes information on suppliers of ritual clothing and Goddess fancy dress ideas.

 When working with the Goddesses you may choose to purchase special clothing for performing rituals.
 Below are two of my favorite suppliers.
 Beware these cloths are so amazing you will want to wear them everyday.

 My favorite outfit in my wardrobe is a Venus skirt and butterfly top made by Chrysalis.
 I agree with the supplier’s description of their clothing that it is " designed as a loving celebration of women, our curves, our differences, our sacred forms."
 I have seen numerous people wearing this clothing over the years and it looks beautiful on all of them.
 The clothing is made from natural materials and the colours reflect all the beautiful shades of the chakras.
 Their website address is

 Whilst researching for this page I was also reminded of www.thegoddesswithin.nl a site set up by a mother and daughter in the Netherlands.
 I have come across this amazing range of clothing before and it is stunning.
-They were over in the UK for the Goddess Conference at Glastonbury in August.
+They were over in the UK for the Goddess Conference a few years ago in Glastonbury.
 Check out the websites for local stockists in your area.

 If you wish to make your own ritual Goddess clothing you may find the dress making pattern suggestions at the end of this page useful.

 You may have arrived at this page if you've been invited to a fancy dress party and have decided to be adventurous and make your own costume.